1313e/Civ-V-AP-World/README.md

 ## Future implementation/improvement ideas
 Some ideas I currently have that I want to look into (in order of priority):
 - Adding ability to add a specific required victory to the AP.
-Adding logic for all victory conditions.
 - Creating a Poptracker pack for the AP.